-The bridge gave way, and the ensuing tidal wave killed hundreds of people and destroyed countless homes on the lower Umbilo riverbanks.
-Durban discovered alternative water supplies, so Umbilo Dam was never rebuilt.”
+The bridge gave way, and the ensuing tidal wave not only killed hundreds of people, but also destroyed countless homes on the lower Umbilo riverbanks.
+After Durban discovered an alternative water supply, Umbilo Dam was never rebuilt.